egotv/ValheimAIMod/PackagedMod/README.md

 ## Overview

-Thrall introduces an LLM-driven AI NPC companion to your Valheim adventures.
+Thrall is an AI language model-driven AI NPC companion to your Valheim adventures.
 This mod allows for dynamic interaction with your companion through voice commands, personality customization, and various gameplay-enhancing features.
-For example, you can tell the companion to go hunt 10 deer, and change its personality from Elon Musk to Hermione Granger.
+For example, you can tell the companion to go hunt 10 deer, and change its personality from Elon Musk to Hermione Granger (or anyone you fancy).

 ## Features